Category

 • Flexibility: The ERM framework is not built for a single, major threat.
 It incorporates all types of risk, whether you face a new data protection law or supplier disruption from a hurricane.
 The ERM framework guides all your overall business processes, making it suitable for all risk types.

-The Components of an ERM Framework From COSO Guidance
+The Components of ERM From COSO Guidance

 Corporate governance and culture